wcrowell/cas-functional-tests/README.md

 Eventually, master will be moved to a branch called 4.2.x_embedded_container and the 5.0.x branch will be moved to master.

-## CAS Function Tests
+## CAS Functional Tests

-Description: CAS function tests for validating the cas-server-webapp and cas-management-webapp artifacts to exercise the latest versions of CAS.
+Purpose of tests: CAS function tests for validating the cas-server-webapp and cas-management-webapp artifacts to exercise the latest versions of CAS.

 ### Requirements
 * JDK 1.7